 Due to the intrinsic limitations of metals as well as sky rocketing costs, many design engineers utilize thermoset composites as a replacement for metal for high-performance applications.
 Thermoset composites provide more strength, dimensional control, and corrosion resistance than metals, while increasing design flexibility and manufacturing efficiency.
-When used for metals conversion, thermoset composites, such as bulk molding compound (BMC), sheet molding compound (SMC) and Structural Thermoset Composites (STC®), offer the following benefits to metals conversion:
+When used for metals conversion, thermoset composites such as sheet molding compound (SMC) and bulk molding compound (BMC), offer the following benefits to metals conversion:

 - Substantial cost savings;

 - Significant parts consolidation;